 Federal Bureau of Investigation (FBI)—Running background checks with the Hawaii Criminal Justice Data Center yields only Hawaii criminal records.
 To obtain criminal records from other states, a national history criminal check will need to be performed.8

-This check is fingerprint-based and cannot be run for anyone else but the subject of the record; hence is not a viable way to find If someone has a criminal record.
+This check is fingerprint-based and cannot be run for anyone else but the subject of the record; hence is not a viable way to find if someone has a criminal record.
 It can be completed online or by mailing it in by submitting a fingerprint card and an application form.
 The cost for the search is $18.00.

 Court records of all sorts are part of Honolulu County public records; they can be acquired by contacting the OʻAHU First Circuit Court, which comprises several types of courts handling criminal, civil, traffic and juvenile cases.